Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits to register for before starting.
+Depending on what your business does and its location, there will likely be various business licenses and permits to register for before starting.
 Some common registrations include:

-• Professional license: In Arizona, there are certain that certain types of businesses such as barbershops, accountants, salons, and others, must be licensed by the state to provide those services.
+- Professional license: In Arizona, certain types of businesses, such as barbershops, accountants, salons, and others, must be licensed by the state to provide those services.

 File the Beneficial Owner Information Report